CoqHott/univalent_parametricity/readme.md

 * FP.v contains the proof that constructors of Coq enjoy the fundamental property of the univalent logical relation.

-In this file, there is an admit in the proof of the coherence property for the universe Type (and also one for Prop).

-This admit has been proven in proof-universe-with-hott-lib, with a version of the code relying on hoqc, the HoTT version of Coq provided by the HoTT Library.

 As mentioned above, keeping these two admits is a design choice to make the main distribution independent from hoqc.

 * Examples.v presents examples, most of them are also in the paper.